AalyaSharaf/intro-to-IM/September29/README.md

 ![](FlowerDesign.png)

 Rather than having scattered flowers, I decided to have moving circles in the background (something that would look somehwat similar to petals falling in the background).
-In order to do that I created a class for the movingCircles in the background and worked from there.
+In order to do that I created a class for the moving circles in the background and worked from there.
 I was able to come up with the design shown below.

 ![](VideoAnimation.gif)